astropy/astropy/docs/coordinates/sgr-example.rst

             (`representation` must be None).

         """
+        representation_attrs = dict(
+            [SphericalRepresentation.attr_dict(('Lambda', 'Beta', 'distance'),
+                                               (u.deg, u.deg, None)),
+             UnitSphericalRepresentation.attr_dict(('Lambda', 'Beta'), (u.deg, u.deg)),
+             CartesianRepresentation.attr_dict(('x', 'y', 'z'), (None, None, None))])

-        preferred_representation = coord.SphericalRepresentation
+        _representation = SphericalRepresentation
-        preferred_attr_names = OrderedDict([('Lambda', 'lon'), ('Beta', 'lat'),
-                                            ('distance', 'distance')])
-        preferred_attr_units = {'Lambda': u.degree, 'Beta': u.degree}

 Line by line, the first few are simply imports.
 Next we define the class as a subclass of `~astropy.coordinates.BaseCoordinateFrame`.
 Then we include a descriptive docstring.
-The final three lines are class-level attributes that specify the preferred representation -- e.g., spherical, cartesian, etc.
+The final lines are class-level attributes that specify the data attribute names and units for each representation (e.g. spherical, cartesian) in this frame.
--- the names of the individual coordinates, and the preferred units.

 Next we have to define the transformation to some other built-in coordinate system; we will use Galactic coordinates.
 We can do this by defining functions